-Ok, this can be tricky, especially if you are business that offers wool socks…I mean, there is only so many ways you can tell people about the exciting world of socks.
+Ok, this can be tricky, especially if you are a business that offers wool socks…I mean, there are only so many ways you can tell people about the exciting world of socks.
 So, here is what you do…find something interesting that closely relates to your topic and write up something about that.

-Humor is a great way to get people talking, so if you can add some humorous pictures, videos or content to your site you are sure to get some attention.
-Remember to keep things professional though, after all you are a place of business.
+Humor is a great way to get people talking, so if you can add some humorous pictures, videos, or content to your site you are sure to get some attention.
+Remember to keep things professional though, after all, you are a place of business.

 Luckily for you, the followers and fans on your page obviously find your topic interesting or they would not be there in the first place.

 Many business owners fail to interact with their fans and followers, and this is a HUGE mistake.
 Do not post something and then ignore the attention it receives, get involved.
 Respond to comments, acknowledge favorites and pay attention to who is sharing your content so you can thank them and possibly share something of theirs to your page.

 Ok, so you know about shout outs right?
 You know, where you mention someone in a tweet, like @seositecheckup?
 Well, here is the thing, the only one that can see that is the person mentioned and their followers.
 You can expand that viewing by entering a period at the beginning of the tweet.
 That simple dot opens up the tweet to everyone, so do not forget it on your next tweet!

 Most business meetings and functions occur on the hour, so avoid posting your tweets and updates at these times.
 Post just before or just after the hour for the best results.
 Most people check their social media pages right before a meeting starts or just as one is wrapping up, so this is the best time to post your content.

 Pay attention to the people who are clicking favorite, like, retweeting, or sharing your content.
 Make sure you are following those people, after all, they are your biggest supporters.